gbtami/pychess-variants/static/docs/antiorda.md

 ## Piece valuation

 Accurate piece values are unknown.
-However, these are the values used by Fairy Stockfish, noting that they are generic values, not necessarily specific to Orda chess.
+However, these are the values used by Fairy Stockfish, noting that they are generic values, not necessarily specific to AntiOrda chess.

 Kingdom piece	| Value (Early / Late) | Horde piece | Value (Early / Late)
 -- | -- | -- | --